Southwest

 These rides fully book nearly 15 months in advance, so get your name on the list as soon as you can!

 Lodging: There are several campgrounds, and lodges in the park.
 However, they all book up fairly quickly each year, so it’s best to plan your stay early.
-There are also Airbnbs and glamping spots within 20 to 40 minutes of the South Rim, hotels just outside the park gate in Tusayan, and plenty of hotels an hour south in Williams.
+There are also glamping spots within 20 to 40 minutes of the South Rim, hotels just outside the park gate in Tusayan, and plenty of hotels an hour south in Williams.

 Explore the Grand Canyon State